cophi-wue/ecml19.hummel.github.io/README.md

 <br/>
 <br/>

-# HummeL: - Humanities meets Learning -
+# HummeL: - HUManities MEets Learning -
 ## Challenges for Computational Literary Studies
 ### Workshop at the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases ([ECML-PKDD 2019](http://ecmlpkdd2019.org/))